microsoft/vcpkg-docs/vcpkg/consume/install-locally-modified-package.md

 ---

 # Tutorial: Install a locally modified dependency
-This tutorial guides you on how to modified a vcpkg port using custom overlays.
+This tutorial guides you on modifying a vcpkg port using custom overlays.
 We recommend that you read the tutorial on [packaging a library](../get_started/get-started-packaging.md) before proceeding.